raae/queen.raae.codes/content/posts-queen/2022/10/10-semantic-react/index.md

 <aside class="notice">

-Learn more about 24 Semantic HTML Elements this advent by signing up for my [Semantic Advent](https://advent.raae.codes) initiative.
+Learn more about 24 Semantic HTML Elements this advent by signing up for [Semantic Advent](https://advent.raae.codes) that will run again in 2024.

 </aside>